Have you thought about moving and settling in Canada but are overwhelmed, anxious, or don’t know where to begin?

 Individuals who have received a recommendation from community members, have obtained a job offer within that community’s jurisdiction, and meet requirements in terms of education and language skills, are encouraged to apply.

-The program was started in 2019 and aims to fill the growing gaps of labour, skills, expertise, and diversity in the working and rural communities of Canada.
+The Rural and Northern Immigration Pilot Program was started in 2019 and aims to fill the growing gaps of labour, skills, expertise, and diversity in the working and rural communities of Canada.
 It is a step forward in enhancing the lucrative opportunities that can aid the decision of immigrating to the country.

 The RNIP is driven by its motivation to improve community lifestyle and progress.